Jeremy Bowen: Career

+During the Gulf War he was an eyewitness to the bodies being removed from the Al Amiriyan air raid shelter in Baghdad, where hundreds of civilians had been killed.
+Bowen reported that the casualties were women, children and older men.
+There were no military uniforms.
+The Pentagon and the UK Ministry of Defence affirmed that it was a command centre.
+The Daily Star compared Bowen to Lord Haw Haw who had broadcast from Berlin during the Second World War.
+Bowen received a substantial sum for libel as a result.

+He reported from Bosnia-Herzegovina during the Bosnian War there, and from Kosovo during the 1999 conflict, during which he was robbed at gunpoint by bandits.

 Bowen has been under fire on assignment a number of times.
-In what he was later to describe as the pivotal moment of his life, a colleague and friend was killed on 23 May 2000 in Lebanon.
+In what he was later to describe as the pivotal moment of his life, his colleague and friend Abed Takkoush was killed on 23 May 2000 in Lebanon.
 This took place while Bowen was covering the Israel Defense Forces' (IDF) pullout from Lebanon: Bowen's car came under tank fire from the IDF and his "fixer" and driver was killed.